ekjacinto/flashcards_part2/README.md

 ## Notes

-One of the main challenges in creating this app was conditionally rendering elements based on the props to be passed in.
-In addition, I challenged myself using TypeScript and Tailwind, which gave me difficulty in writing code and implementing the types and styles to be used.
+One of the main challenges in creating this app was integrating complex user input through the use of state and applying validation to the user input for similar, correct answers.
+In addition, I found challenge in implementing style changes using Tailwind's various utility classes.

 ## License